Rack & Pinion Steering

 In 2007, the original Jack Knight company fell into bankruptcy and the MMC asked Quaife Engineering to supply the rack.
 For all intents and purposes, the Quaife Morgan racks are the same and can be retrofitted to Jack Knight cars.
 The Quaife racks can be distinguished only by their different centre gaiters, a big improvement over the Jack Knight gaiter.
 However, Jack Knight has been reborn under the management of its former employees and an upgraded gaiter, as good as the Quaife gaiter, can be had from them if you can get them to call back.

-The old style JK gaiter is flimsy and expensive.
+The old style JK gaiter is flimsy and inexplicably expensive, by a factor of 5 to 10 times.
+The flimsiness bothers more than the price.
 Once they are torn (a MOT issue), the wisest course is to replace them with the new JK gaiter which is as good as the Quaife.
 (The Quaife gaiter will not fit a Jack Knight rack.)
-Quaife parts can only be ordered through the MMC, Jack Knight parts can be ordered from Jack Knight directly.
+Quaife parts can only be ordered through the MMC, Jack Knight parts can be ordered from Jack Knight directly, if you can find them.
+However, the parts in each are generic and can easily be found in the UK

 WATCHPOINT Tierods-to-Center-Plate Any time the tie rods are removed from the steering rack center plate, the steering alignment should be verified.
 This is made more important if the plate itself is removed and even doubled again if both clamps holding the rack to the crossframe are removed, (Though this is not strictly necessary to change the gaiter, many take both clamps off to remove the whole assembly.)
 All or most of this must be done simply to change the center gaiter.
 The play at each junction is sufficient to through your steering out of alignment.
 Trust ME on this and not your local non-Morgan mechanic.
 Many owners have found the steering canting off one way or another after a gaiter change.